aws-cloudformation/cloudformation-cli/doc_source/resource-type-schema.md

 `definitions`  <a name="schema-properties-definitions"></a>
 Use the `definitions` block to provide shared resource property schemas\.
-It is considered a best practice is to use the `definitions` section to define schema elements that may be used at multiple points in your resource provider schema\.
-You can then use a JSON pointer to reference that element at the appropriate places in your resource provider schema\.
+It is considered a best practice is to use the `definitions` section to define schema elements that may be used at multiple points in your resource type schema\.
+You can then use a JSON pointer to reference that element at the appropriate places in your resource type schema\.

 `properties`  <a name="schema-properties-properties"></a>
 The properties of the resource\.